Justingnat58/Beginner-Projects-Python/README.md

-This here is just my beginner python projects that I have
+This here is just my beginner python practices that I have